NVIDIA/cccl/docs/thrust/submitting_a_pr.rst

 Git Environment
 ~~~~~~~~~~~~~~~

-If you haven’t already, this is a good time to tell git who you are.
+If you haven't already, this is a good time to tell git who you are.
 This information is used to fill out authorship information on your git
 commits.